NexusMutual/docs/docs/using/using.md

 - **[File a claim](/using/file-a-claim)**: claim on cover after a loss
 - **[Vote on proposals](/using/vote)**: decide protocol and DAO proposals, on Snapshot and onchain

 Most of this happens in the [Nexus Mutual app](https://app.nexusmutual.io/).
 Snapshot votes happen in the [Nexus Mutual DAO Snapshot space](https://snapshot.box/#/s:community.nexusmutual.eth).
+Becoming a member comes first, and the other guides need an active [membership](/overview/membership).

 These pages describe what you need, what happens, and what to expect.
 They avoid walking through screens, which change more often than the process does.